 Recombinant bovine growth hormone is a synthetic hormone which is injected into the cows in order to increase the yield of milk.
-However, according to the American Public Health Association, these milk has more of the hormone IGF-1 which can prove to be carcinogenic.
+However, according to the American Public Health Association, this milk has more of the hormone IGF-1 which can prove to be carcinogenic.
 The use of GMOs should be avoided as it can affect fertility, immune system and many more functions in human bodies.
 The consumption of genetically modified crop plants by the predators could also prove to be harmful to them.

 The unknown distribution of GM crops could result in the production of the genetically modified compound.
 For e.g. it was proved that most of the honey found in the areas surrounded by GM crops showed different characteristics than the naturally existing honey.

-This is due to the fact that honeybees secret nectar from genetically modified crop plants that result in honey being genetically modified.
-This could prove to be a bane for the people who are allergic to GMOs as they the are unaware about it's genetically modified nature.
+This is due to the fact that honeybee's secret nectar from genetically modified crop plants that result in honey is genetically modified.
+This could prove to be a bane for the people who are allergic to GMOs as they the are unaware about its genetically modified nature.

 4.4.
+BENEFITS OF GMOS

-Benefits of GMOs Crops Animals
+Crops